asuper0/cfg-ip/README.md

 ## Notice

-The app use `netsh` command tool to do the config, you would see some console windows show and disappear since I don't hide them.
+The app use `netsh` command tool to do the config, you would see a black console window when clicking `Apply`, since I don't hide them.
+Please close the window when seeing "You can close the window now.".